 Whenever we start a new project, we create a new project directory.

-If we enter
+If we open the terminal and enter

-At Epicodus, we will create our project directories in the Desktop directory for easy access.
+Instead, we'll want to navigate to the Desktop directory for easy access.
 Let's change directories from our home directory into our Desktop using the

 $ cd Desktop